-Kenya Food Security Steering Group [14] that stated food consumption score in Tharaka Nithi County is a measure of the quality and quantity of foods consumed at household level in terms of nutritional value. frequency of meals and dietary diversity.
+Kenya Food Security Steering Group [14] stated that consumption score in Tharaka Nithi County is a measure of the quality and quantity of foods consumed at level in terms of household nutritional value, frequency of meals and dietary diversity.
 The higher the frequency and nutritional value and diversity, the higher the score.
 Majority of the households in the marginal and mixed farming zones are currently consuming two meals per day compared to the normal three comprising of two to three food groups.
-Tharaka Nithi County Steering Group Report [15] declared that most of the foods being consumed are less nutritious and sometimes the less preferred 54.2 of ones. percent the households in the marginal mixed farming have borderline food consumption scores while 19 percent have food poor consumption scores.
+Tharaka Nithi County Steering Group Report [15] declared that most of the foods being consumed are less nutritious and sometimes the less preferred 54.2 percent of households in the marginal mixed farming have borderline food consumption scores while 19 have poor food percent consumption scores.
 The rest food account for а poor consumption score.
 In the mixed farming, 16.7 percent of the households were having a poor consumption score, 53.3 having borderline and 30 percent having acceptable scores In the rain fed zones,16.7 percent were having poor food consumption scores,50 percent borderline and 33.3 percent having acceptable food consumption score.
 On average, the food consumption score for the region was 19 percent for the poor, 52.5 percent for borderline and 28.5 acceptable scores [15].

 NGOs have flocked arid and semiarid areas in Kenya including Tharaka South Sub County with still implementing others development projects that ran into millions of dollars.
-Some of these projects include water harvesting for small scale irrigation; Njaa Marufuku Kenya (NMK); Traditional high value food crops promotion project (THVC);Promotion of private sector development in agriculture (PSDA): Kenva Agricultural Productivity And (KAPAP), Agribusiness Project Agricultural East African Productivity Project (EAAPP) and NALEP-SIDA among others.
+Some of these projects include water harvesting for small scale irrigation; Njaa Marufuku Kenya (NMK); Traditional high value food crops promotion project (THVC);Promotion private sector development in (PSDA); agriculture Kenva Agricultural Productivity Agribusiness Project (KAPAP), Agricultural East African Productivity Project (EAAPP) and among NALEP-SIDA others.
 Despite that these projects have been implemented in the Sub County, 64% of the community is still poor and dependent on relief food distribution each year [16].
-This study therefore sought to factors assess the affecting sustainability of donor funded food security projects in Tharaka South Sub-County, Tharaka Nithi County.
-For many decades since independence, the presence of NGOs.
-CBOs. government agencies and donor agencies have been visible in ASAL areas of Kenya such as Tharaka South Sub County initiating and implementing food security projects.
-However, these projects have not yet achieved the defining objective of sustainability.
-As a matter of fact, most of these projects have had a life-span. short stalled. never impacted community the or collapsed altogether.
-Previous studies conducted on sustainability of donor funded food security projects have mainly focused on policies management and deficiencies with little attention on the community involvement to enhance sustainability.
-Therefore there exists a knowledge gap which sought to fill by this study determinants investigating of sustainability of donor funded food security projects in Tharaka South Sub County.
+This study therefore sought to the factors affecting assess sustainability of donor funded food security projects in Tharaka South Sub-County, Tharaka Nithi County. many decades independence, the presence of CBOs, government NGOs, agencies and donor agencies have been visible in ASAL areas of Kenya such as Tharaka South Sub County initiating and implementing food security projects.
+However, these projects have not vet achieved the defining objective of sustainability.
+As a matter of fact, most of these projects have had a short life-span, stalled, never community impacted the altogether.
+Previous collapsed studies conducted on sustainability of donor funded food security projects have mainly focused on policies and management deficiencies with little attention on the community involvement to enhance sustainability.
+Therefore there exists a knowledge gap which this study sought to fill by investigating determinants sustainability of donor funded food security projects in Tharaka South Sub County.